GoogleContainerTools/kaniko/README.md

 #### --skip-tls-verify-pull

 Set this flag to skip TLS certificate validation when pulling from a registry.
 It is supposed to be used for testing purposes only and should not be used in production!

+#### --additional-whitelist
+Set this flag with a list of filepaths and Kaniko will ignore these paths during the build.
+Useful for improving build performance on large filesystems.

 #### --snapshotMode